 I often hear that a trainer goes broke and out of business after 12 months.

 Yes, I won’t hide it, the first two years was a nightmare financially and emotionally.
 There were times, I felt like a complete failure and started to doubt myself.
 Basically losing my own confidence,motivation, and started to question myself.

-Not able to get clients, the thought of having to pay all my bills and not having a penny left to even buy a birthday or Christmas present for my partner.
+Not able to get clients, the thought of having to pay all my bills and not having a penny left at the end of each month.

 I always remember what one of my mentor said to me: “If you don’t believe in yourself and in your business, how can a client believe in you?”